How Will Dropping Rates Impact Your Finances

 4. Your earning potential might increase

 Credit doesn’t just become more affordable for consumers when rates go down, it also gets cheaper for businesses.
-As a result, rate cuts encourage businesses to invest in innovation, which, in turn, creates jobs.
+As a result, rate cuts encourage businesses to invest in innovation, which, in turn, creates jobs — though, again, this can happen over a period of months or years, rather than overnight.
 As the labor market heats up, you may have more leverage to ask for that raise or seek out other opportunities in your industry to increase your income.

 5. Your stock holdings may increase in value